 "The recent Green Space Index, measuring public access and use of parks across the country, is an invaluable contribution to the sector's evidence base and will have a lasting legacy.
 The charity's vision for the nation's parks and green spaces is commendable and I continue to value the contribution to government's work arising from it."

 Rt Hon.
-Rishi Sunak MP, Chief Secretary to the Treasury, formerly Parks and Green Spaces Minister
+Rishi Sunak MP, Chancellor of the Exchequer, formerly Parks and Green Spaces Minister

 Supplementing the findings of our 2018 Revaluing Parks and Green Spaces research, the Green Space Index measures publicly accessible local park and green space provision across the nations and regions of Great Britain across five key indicators.
 It finds that there are 2.6 million people in Britain without a local park or green space within a ten-minute walk of where they live.
 Whilst there is around 216,000 hectares of provision across Great Britain, only around 6% is legally protected in perpetuity.

 Provision is not equally distributed either, with the amount of green space per person varying from a low of 20.98 sqm in London to a high of 45.86 sqm in Scotland.
 Four regions - London, the North East, the North West and Yorkshire and the Humber - fall short of a minimum standard of provision as measured by the GSI Score, which is based on our Guidance for Outdoor Sport and Play minimum benchmarks.